OData/v3ProtocolDocument/OData.markdown

 	POST http://server/service.svc/CreatePerson?Firstname="John"&Surname="Smith"&DateOfBirth=datetime'1971-07-07T13:03:00' HTTP/1.1

-Invokes the `CreatePerson` ServiceOperation with the following Parameter values:
+Invokes the `CreatePerson` service operation with the following Parameter values:

 - Firstname: `"John"`
 - Surname: `"Smith"`
 - DateOfBirth: `datetime'1971-07-07T13:03:00'`

-If the ServiceOperation specifies a ReturnType it MAY be possible to compose further OData path and/or Query Options after the segment that identifies the ServiceOperation.
+If the service operation specifies a return type it MAY be possible to compose further OData path and/or Query Options after the segment that identifies the service operation.

 For example:

 	GET http://server/service.svc/GetOrdersByDate/$filter=Customer/Name eq 'ACME'&OrderDate=datetime'2012-07-07T01:03:00'

-Invokes the `GetOrdersByDate` ServiceOperation with the `OrderDate` parameter value of `datetime'2012-07-07T01:03:00` and then further filters the results so only the Orders for `ACME` on that date are returned.
+Invokes the `GetOrdersByDate` service operation with the `OrderDate` parameter value of `datetime'2012-07-07T01:03:00` and then further filters the results so only the Orders for `ACME` on that date are returned.

 ------

 # Appendix A: Terminology

+bound Action invocation URL
-*bound Action invocation URL*: the URL that can be used to invoke a particular Action bound to a particular Entity or collection of Entities.
+: the URL that can be used to invoke a particular action bound to a particular entity or collection of entities.

+bound Function invocation URL
-*bound Function invocation URL*: the URL that can be used to invoke a particular Function bound to a particular Entity or collection of Entities.
+: the URL that can be used to invoke a particular function bound to a particular entity or collection of entities.

+Action title
-Action *title*: a descriptive name used for an Action.
+: a descriptive name used for an action.
 This is intended to be presented to an end user.

+Function title
-Function *title*: a descriptive name used for a Function.
+: a descriptive name used for a function.
 This is intended to be presented to an end user.

 ADO.NET Entity Framework
 : A set of technologies that enables developers to create data access applications by programming against the conceptual application model instead of programming directly against a relational storage schema.